flux-framework/flux-operator/README.md

  - [TODO.md](TODO.md) is a set of TODOs @vsoch took notes on as she developed.

+## Design

+I am trying to mirror a design that is used by kueue, where the two controllers are aware of the state of the cluster via a third "manager" that can hold a queue of jobs.
+The assumption here is that the user is submitting jobs (FluxJob that will map to batchv1.Job) and the cluster (FluxSetup) has some max amount of room available, and we need those two things to be aware of one another.
+Currently the flow I'm working on is the following:

+1. We create the FluxSetup
+2. The Create event creates a queue (and asks for reconcile).
+  The reconcile needs to do some consolidation (not done yet) - it should always get the current number of running batch jobs and save to status and check against quota (TODO).
+Create should also eventually be able to manage cleaning up old setups to replace with new (in TODO).
+Right now we assume unlimited quota for the namespace, which of course isn't true!
+3. A FluxJob is submit (e.g., by a user).
+Developer note: `make redo` submits the job after the original FluxSetup creation.
+4. The job is generally checked for status, and should be flagged as waiting and Create returns True.
+This will trigger the Job reconcile loop and the setup watcher.
+4. The setup watches a channel with job updates, and this is connected to the jobHandler.
+The jobHandler is called only on a Generic event, and this is when the job needs to

+Some current additional notes:

+1. FluxJob submit before the FluxSetup is ready are ignored.
+We don't have a Queue init yet to support them, and the assumption is that the user can re-submit.

 ## Quick Start

 Know how this stuff works?
 Then here you go!